27 Degrees C In Fahrenheit

 Q: Why are there two different temperature scales?

 A: Historically, different scales developed independently.
-Fahrenheit was developed earlier and gained prominence in certain regions, while Celsius emerged later and became the standard for scientific and international use.
+Fahrenheit was developed earlier and gained prominence in certain regions, while Celsius emerged later and became the standard for scientific and international use And that's really what it comes down to..

 Q: Is there an easier way to convert Celsius to Fahrenheit besides the formula?